firecmsco/firecms/website/docs/collections/text_search.md

 solutions.
 If you specify a `textSearchEnabled` flag to the **collection**, you will see a search bar on top of the collection view.

-You need to define a `FirestoreTextSearchController` and pass it to your `FireCMS3App` component (or `useFirestoreDataSource` if you are building a custom app).
+You need to define a `FirestoreTextSearchController` and pass it to your app config.
 Typically, you will want to index your entities in some external solution, such as Algolia.
 For this to work you need to set up an AlgoliaSearch account and manage the indexing of your documents.